eslamfayad/terasic-de10-nano-kit/code-samples/accelerometer/readme.md

 ## Step 2: Clone the GitHub Repository

-[//]: # (Express, Websockets, and Plotly are not on the microSD card but they get pulled in when you run npm install)
+[//]: # (Express, Websocket, and Plotly are not on the microSD card but they get pulled in when you run npm install)

 [//]: # (Plotly graph viewed on the host PC or your laptop)